gis-nspe-tns/spring18-projects/README.md

-# spring18-projects
+### The New School,New York - NINT 5380 GIS final projects
-Final Student Project repository for NINT 5380 SP18
+Project repository for NINT 5380 SP18 - Projects